acuminous/filby/README.md

 5. Projections provide multiple views of the same reference data, and can therefore be tailored to the needs of each client.
 6. Versioned projections supports backwards incompatible changes

-Refering back to the previous list of challenges, the above solution can go a long way to solving consistency, load times (tailored content, caching), reliability (caching), stale data, temporality, evolution (through versioning) and local testing (http is easy to nock).

-However, even a highly cachable API may still be unreachable, and cumbersome to use with BI tools.
-By subscribing to the notifications that are emitted per projection when the backing data changes, downstream systems can maintain copies of the data, with reduced risk of it becoming stale.
-For example, the client in the above diagram could be another backend system, caching proxy, a web application, a websocket application, a CI / CD pipeline responsible for building a client side data module, or an ETL process for exporting the reference data to the company data lake.
+Refering back to the previous list of challenges:

+- **Consistency** is solved by the changeSetId mechanic
+- **Load Times** and **Reliability** can be greatly reduced because the solution is designed to be highly cacheable.
+Alternatively keep a local copy of the relevant reference data and using the notification mechanism to update it.
+- **Stale Data** can be prevented by deploying reference data ahead of time, checking the changelog for changes and listening for notifications.
+- **Historic** data still accessible by using a previous changeSetId
+- **Evolution** of reference data is supported by versioned entities and projections
+- **Local Testing** is possible through HTTP mocking libraries.

 ## How it works
 RDF has the following important concepts